 Shaftesbury in Dorset

-Travelling South West England
+Travelling South West England is a total pleasure.

 Travelling South West England, I have taken thousands of photos there and this one is my favorite.
 It is Gold Hill, Shaftesbury which is in Dorset.
 There is a nice tea room at the top of the hill where you can enjoy scones with jam & cream while enjoying the view.
 I will try to give you some useful travel tips towards the end of this post.

 Lyme Regis in Dorset is a special place, the coastline in either direction is magnificent.
 The cliffs over the boarder are grey and crumbling, those eastwards, towards Charmouth are also unstable – especially after heavy rain, and those at Black Ven are capped with a layer of Gold.
 The town is noted for the fossils found in the cliffs and beaches, which are part of the Heritage Coast—known commercially as the Jurassic Coast—a World Heritage Site.
 For information please click here.